 This refers to the movement at the intersection of the large colon’s end and the upper rectum.
 Supporting this claim is another study from 1998.
 It noted that caffeinated Coffee, decaf Coffee and a 1,000 calorie meal all stimulated the colon.
 Right now, however, it’s anyone’s guess!

 We have already established that caffeine isn’t the primary reason that Coffee is a laxative.
 After all, most people don’t have to poop after drinking other beverages like soda or energy drinks.

-As such, Decaf Coffee can have the same effects as its caffeinated counterparts.
+As such, Decaffeinated Coffee can have the same effects as its caffeinated counterparts.
 In fact, one study alludes to the prospect of it having an even more significant influence on our bowels.
 Who knows?